Skip to main content

 Biography

-George received a first class BA degree in English Literature and Language from King’s College London.
-He then undertook an MPhil in Irish Writing at Trinity College Dublin, in which he gained a distinction.
-He then returned to King’s College London to complete a PhD in the Department of English.
-Before joining the Liberal Arts Department George taught and lectured on undergraduate and postgraduate courses in King’s English Department.
+George received a first-class BA degree in English Literature and Language from King’s College London.
+He then undertook an MPhil in Irish Writing at Trinity College Dublin and returned to King’s to complete an AHRC funded PhD.
+Before joining the Liberal Arts Department in 2016, George taught and lectured in the English and History Departments at King’s.
+George’s interdisciplinary research examines capitalism through the conjoined perspectives of historical geography, critical theory and cultural production.
+These interests are reflected in publications on Kae Tempest and neoliberalism; racial capitalism and London’s West India Docks; and urban planning in the Northern Irish new town of Craigavon.

-George’s first monograph, Northern Ireland and the politics of boredom: conflict, capital and culture (Manchester University Press, 2018), examines the capitalist critiques that underpin representations of sectarian conflict in poetry, photography, literature, oral-history and punk.
-He is now beginning a new project on the cultural significance of political violence and global capitalism in London.
+George’s first monograph, Northern Ireland and the politics of boredom: conflict, capital and culture (Manchester University Press, 2018), explores the capitalist critiques underpinning representations of sectarian conflict in photography, literature, architecture and punk.
+He is now beginning a new project on the intersection of capitalism and political violence in London.

 Research